-Joined Rubbermaid Incorporated as Secretary for my most focused and cherished boss for what he taught me about being strong, VP Dick Allen, Specialty Products Division.
-Again out of necessity, I self taught and became a go-to source throughout all company locations programming databases in DOS, Paradox, and now Word Access.
+Joined Rubbermaid Incorporated as Secretary for my most cherished boss for all he taught me to be strong and believing in myself, VP (Richard) Dick Allen, Specialty Products Division.
+Self-taught and became a go-to source throughout all company locations programming databases in DOS, Paradox, and now Word Access.
 In capacity with the Color Lab, I have experience operating and troubleshooting Injection Molding.

 Continued mastery of skills in home interior design and remodel specializing in power tools, drywall, painting, and other duties as assigned.

-Teacher, Ballroom Dance, benched with knee injury during competition training.
+Teacher, Ballroom Dance, benched from my Greek partner with knee injury during competition training.

 While working in the offices of EDG, Environmental Design Group, in Akron Ohio, I overworked the landscape at home and required surgery on my elbow.
 Surgery fell outside my beliefs of the body’s ability to heal and after four months of rapid decline, I trusted my now limp, inoperable arm, over to a referral who turned out to be a Reflexologist.
 Returning to work the next day and magically healed, was an invitation for teasing and at one moment of being told, “See, that proves it was all in your head”, I felt the jolt of the heavens and that’s the moment I became a Reflexologist.
 I spent the next two years in school evenings and weekends part-time to be acknowledged as a professional.

 REFLEXOLOGYPlus became a corporation I grew successfully over the next 16-years while ultimately booking ten to fourteen hour days witnessing fascinating stories of client success.
 My clientele came entirely by referral and as a last resort; some traveling from out-of-state or around the globe.